 By selecting the tickets in this way it enabled us to put a lot more of them on display.
 If we hadn’t selected them and then made digital copies, we would have had to put the whole album on display.
 This would have meant that a) the album was put at risk because of the environment b) visitors would only have been able to see one page of the album and c) the book would no longer be accessible to researchers.

 We chose to create a display of the shipper’s tickets because they demonstrate the huge range of different places that Manchester cloth went to, the number of different companies that were involved and the work that went into ‘marketing’ their wares.
 They demonstrate a ‘sub-industry’ of researchers, artists and printers working on these tickets alone, and show that marketing and branding teams are not a new invention!
 They also make a very vibrant and colourful display which conveys the energy and vitality of the textiles industry at its peak.

 You can see some of the tickets from the collection below.
-You can see some of these tickets in the textiles gallery, which reopens on Saturday 21 July 2018.
+You can see some of these tickets in the textiles gallery.
 Click to see the full images: